-Objective II.1: Maintain a level of auditing royalties to ensure the maximum collections to the state and include cost-beneficial audits of payors.
+Objective I.1: Maintain a level of auditing royalties to ensure the maximum collections to the state and include cost-beneficial audits of payors.
 Examine processes to improve the timeliness and accuracy of royalties remitted to the state.

-Continue to improve systems and processes for collecting royalties, allocating the revenues, and mineral leases.
+Continue to improve systems and processes for collecting royalties, allocating the revenues, and ensuring that all revenue due is paid on time.

-Strategy A: Timely audit and aggressively pursue the collection of royalties from state oil, gas, or untimely payment as a training opportunity to prevent future occurrences, not only as revenue to collect now.
+Strategy A: Timely audit and aggressively pursue the collection of royalties from state oil, gas, and mineral leases.